Juicedi/time-logger/readme.md

   * Empty fields will result a default project or task name.
 It can be "Default" for now.

+* Create option to refresh fetched data or atleast give help how to do it

+* Autocomplete should use the fetched Project and task data

 * Each time log should have the date and time when the time log started

 * Show today, this week, cummulated times